Integral Models for Spaces via the Higher Frobenius: Integral models for the unstable homotopy category

-We now show that this functor is fully faithful.
-As in the proof of Theorem B, it suffices to show that for any $X\in \Spacesfn$, the natural map is an equivalence.
-This amounts to showing that the top square in the following diagram is a pullback square:
+\begin{proof} As in the proof of Theorem B, it suffices to show that for any $X\in \Spacesfn$, the natural map is an equivalence.
+By definition of the $\infty$-category $\CAlgff$, this amounts to showing that the square